 - Pretty much every Police Procedural ever, to show that it's not all about Perp Sweating and arguing with Da Chief or the judge every day.

-- Law & Order over it's run has featured a ferry boat crash, an arson at a packed nightclub and a car-bombing.
+- Law & Order over its run has featured a ferry boat crash, an arson at a packed nightclub, a car-bombing and an actual train wreck.

 - Crossing Jordan had a subway derailment and an office building bombing that both created mass-casualties.